visualinteractivedata/visualinteractivedata.github.io/_project/atlas.md

 layout: project
 title: UK Co-Benefit Atlas
 image: figures/atlas.png
 description: This project builds an interactive visualization atlas to represent data about reaching NetZero in the UK.
-Data about socio-economic benefits is from the Edinburgh Climate Change Institute.
+Data about socio-economic benefits is from the Edinburgh Climate Change Institute
 people:
 - Jinrui Wang
 - Alexis Pister